BennettJames/gotes/README.md

 ## Basics of Wave Composition in Gotes

-In gotes, the fundamental unit of sound is a _wave function_.
+In gotes, the fundamental unit of sound is a [_wave function_][wave-fn].
 This is a simple function that maps a time argument to a sample.
 Time proceeds from 0, and goes up by 1 for every second that passes.
 Samples are all in the range of -1 to 1.

 To start, let's define the simplest wave possible: a basic sine wave.
 It starts at zero; goes up to 1; down to -1; and back to zero once every second -